theorangepotato/programming-languages-2019/lecture-1.2.md

  Using coercions we do not need to add explicit rules for `Exp ::=  Exp 1`, etc and for `Exp2 ::= "(" Exp ")"`.

+## Parsing Lambda Calculus expressions

-**Parsing Lambda Calculus** The abstract syntax of the lambda calculus can be described simply by
+The abstract syntax of the lambda calculus can be described simply by

     Exp ::= "\" Id "."
 Exp | Exp Exp | Id